 How To Cook The Best-Tasting Sweet and Sour Pork

-Sweet and sour pork is a pork recipe that is a favorite of many people especially those who love the perfect blend of sweetness and sourness of a dish.
-The vinegar that imparts the sour taste should blend well with the sweetness of the dish.
+Sweet and sour pork is a pork recipe that is a favorite of many people especially those who love the perfect blend of sweetness and sourness in a dish.
+The vinegar that imparts the sour taste should blend well with the sweet taste of the dish.
 No taste should overpower the other.

-The dish becomes more attractive and delicious with the addition of red or green bell pepper and onions.
+The sweet and sour pork dish becomes more attractive and flavorful with the addition of red or green bell pepper and onions.